 The plan was to stop by for a mere five minutes, but even before I step under the bright lights beyond the inner doors, it starts.
 Like the layers of an onion, what was first one big buzz begins to peel away and disentangle in pieces.
-First the clattering of shopping cart wheels gives away a shopper’s location, then the crinkle of plastic bags signify a successful sale and bargain.
+First the clattering of shopping cart wheels gives away a shopper’s location, then the crinkle of plastic bags signify a successful bargain and sale.
 Spinning strips of plastic softly flap in circles, safeguarding fresh goods from flies in a gentle rhythm.

 Even the reverberating hum of voices filter through my ears in stages.
 In one corner, a vendor calls out to advertise the freshest fish in the house.
 In another, a florist fondly names the blooms currently in season.
 Down the aisle, a little boy acts cute to wheedle his mom into buying some candy.
 She sighs in feigned exasperation, then concedes.